 The leg workout is one of my favorites and the one that I feel like I get the most from.
-I like to think that my legs are in good shape from all the biking, skiing and surfing I do, but after the Beast Body leg workout I needed about three days to recover!
+I like to think that my legs are in good shape from all the biking, skiing and surfing I do, but after the Beast Body leg workout my sore muscles needed about three days to recover!
 I usually do my leg workout on Mondays and I can still feel them on Thursday night when I go to bed.
 This only indicates that I have a long way to go before I reach the level I want to be at.

 Besides the leg workout, you will also find shoulder and back, as well as bicep and arm workouts.
 The difference between the Build and Bulk phases is that the Bulk Phase usually focuses on one body part as opposed to multiple parts at the same time.
 I find this notion a bit intimidating, but it’s still not enough to deter me from it.

-As for nutrition, I decided not to follow the Body Beast nutrition plan simply because I would not like to gain weight (reportedly up to 10 pounds), so I opted for the Lean Gains program.
+As for nutrition, I decided not to follow the Body Beast Nutrition Plan simply because I would not like to gain weight (reportedly up to 10 pounds), so I opted for the Lean Gains program.
 This program is based on a 16-hour fasting period and an 8-hour eating window.